http://www.education.miami.edu

 EFFECTIVE FALL 2017, NEW STUDENTS WITHOUT PRIOR COLLEGE CREDIT IN WRITTEN COMMUNICATION SKILLS WILL BE PLACED AS FOLLOWS:

-Written Communication Skills General Education Requirements must be completed prior to attaining junior year classification.
+Written Communication Skills General Education Requirements must be completed before attaining junior year classification.

 Quantitative Skills Requirements